joshmaglione/hypigu/md_files/docs/index.md

 # Linigu

-Download the source files: [Linigu repo](https://github.com/joshmaglione/linigu).
+Documentation for the [Linigu](https://github.com/joshmaglione/linigu) package for SageMath.

 ## Purpose